 For CDC replication, you must create the heartbeat table on the source database with the following DDL:

 CREATE TABLE "tpch"."replicate_io_cdc_heartbeat"("timestamp" BIGINT NOT NULL, CONSTRAINT "cdc_heartbeat_id_default_default" PRIMARY KEY("timestamp"))

-If you’re performing CDC-based replication from the source Db2 server, please follow the steps below:
+If you want CDC-based replication from the source Db2 server, follow these steps: